-Part 18 - Accreditation 18.1 Is the village voluntarily accredited through an industry- \boxtimes No, village is not accredited \Box Yes, village is voluntarily accredited through: based accreditation scheme?
-Note: Retirement village accreditation schemes are industry-based schemes.
-The Retirement Villages Act 1999 does not establish an accreditation scheme or standards for retirement villages.
-Part 19 - Waiting list 19.1 Does the village maintain a waiting list 🖾 Yes 🗆 No for entry? 🖾 No fee Access to documents and a prospective resident or resident may make a written request to the operator to inspect or take a copy of these documents free of charge.
-The operator must comply with the request by the date stated by the prospective resident or resident (which must be at least seven days after the request is given).
-Certificate of registration for the retirement village scheme Certificate of title or current title search for the retirement village land Village site plan Plans showing the location, floor plan or dimensions of accommodation units in the village Plans of any units or facilities under construction Development or planning approvals for any further development of the village An approved redevelopment plan for the village An approved transition plan for the village The annual financial statements and report presented to the previous annual meeting of the retirement village Statements of the balance of the capital replacement fund, or maintenance reserve fund or general services charges fund (or income and expenditure for general services) at the end of the previous three financial years of the retirement village Statements of the balance of any Body Corporate administrative fund or sinking fund at the end of the previous three years of the retirement village Examples of contracts that residents may have to enter into Village dispute resolution process Village by-laws Village insurance policies and certificates of currency A current public information document (PID) continued in effect under section 237l of the Act (this applies to existing residence contracts) An example request form containing all the necessary information you must include in your request is available on the Department of Communities, Housing and Digital Economy website.
+Part 18 - Accreditation 18.1 Is the village No, village is not accredited voluntarily accredited ☐ Yes, village is voluntarily accredited through: through an industry- based accreditation scheme? accreditation schemes are industry-based schemes.
+The Retirement of establish an accreditation scheme or standards for retirement villages.
+Part 19 - Waiting list 19.1 Does the village maintain a waiting list ⊠ Yes □ No for entry?
+No fee ■ No fee No Access to documents and a prospective reside inspect or take a copy o the request by the date s least seven days after th al documents are held by the retirement village scheme operator ent or resident may make a written request to the operator to f these documents free of charge.
+The operator must comply with stated by the prospective resident or resident (which must be at ne request is given). ration for the retirement village scheme • r current title search for the retirement village land • Plans showing the location, floor plan or dimensions of accommodation units in the village • or facilities under construction anning approvals for any further development of the village • • relopment plan for the village under the Retirement Villages Act • • tion plan for the village • • re plan for the village al statements and report presented to the previous annual meeting of the retirement vil Statements of the boundaries or general services Statements of the balance of the capital replacement fund, or maintenance reserve fund or general services charges fund (or income and expenditure for general services) at the ☐ Statements of the b end of the previous three financial years of the retirement village Statements of the balance of any Body Corporate administrative fund or sinking fund at the end of the previous three years of the retirement village acts that residents may have to enter into olution process ∀ Village by-laws olicies and certificates of currency A current public information document (PID) continued in effect under section 237I of the Act (this applies to existing residence contracts) An example request form containing all the necessary information you must include in your Department of Communities, Housing and Digital Economy website.